 If you do do this, X-Particles will still run, but the online updater may or may not work correctly if X-Particles is not installed in this location, for the reason given above.

-When you restart Cinema after installation, you will need to enter your serial number.
+When you restart Cinema after installation, you will need to enter your licence.
 A dialog box appears like this:

-Enter the name and email address used to purchase X-Particles into the relevant fields, and enter the serial number supplied by us into the serial number field.
+Enter the name and email address used to purchase X-Particles into the relevant fields, and enter the licence supplied by us into the 'Licence' field.

 Please note that therefore your machine MUST have access to the internet before you can use it for the first time.
 If the licence cannot be validated the plugin will not work.